Common Violent Crimes that You Can Be Charges for in Ohio

 Some of the violent crimes that one can be prosecuted for include:

 These are only a few examples of violent crimes in Ohio.
-Other violent crimes examples include domestic violence, child endangerment, resisting arrest, abduction, kidnapping, and armed burglary.
+Other violent crime examples include domestic violence, child endangerment, resisting arrest, abduction, kidnapping, and armed burglary.

 Possible Penalties for Violent Crimes in Ohio